chandanashetty31/MyNotes/README.md

 # My Notes App ✍️

-A simple React app for creating, editing, and deleting notes.
-Built with Create React App.
+A full-stack Notes application built with React on the frontend and Node.js + Express + PostgreSQL on the backend.
+Allows users to create, edit, and delete notes.

 ## 🔧 Features